Pedagogy of ÇARŞI

 They gain firsthand insights through interviews with inmates, reflecting deeply on their experiences.

-This immersive approach fosters empathy, understanding, and critical thinking among our students.
+This immersive approach increase empathy, understanding, and critical thinking among our students.

 By studying prison philosophy, we aim to broaden their perspectives on justice, rehabilitation, and societal impact.